Different Coalescence Sources of Light Nuclei Production in Au-Au Collisions at $\sqrt{s_{NN}}=3$ GeV: Results and discussions

 For the neutron, we assume the same normalized $p_T$ distribution as that of the proton in the same rapidity interval and the same collision centrality.
 For absolute yield density of the neutron, it is generally not equal to that of the proton due to the prominent influences of net nucleons from the colliding Au nuclei.
-Considering that in Au nuclei the neutron number is 118 larger than the proton number 79, the neutron yield density should be generally larger than that of the proton.
-We here use $A_{np}$ to denote the extent of the yield density asymmetry of the neutron and the proton and take their relation as follows: { \arraycolsep{0pt} } $A_{np}=0$ corresponds to the complete isospin equilibration and $A_{np}=1$ to isospin asymmetry in the whole Au nucleus.
-Values of $A_{np}$ should be located in the range $0\sim1$.
-We here set $A_{np}$ to be a free parameter, and its values in different centrality and rapidity windows are put in Table \ref{tab:AnpRf}.
-Values of $A_{np}$ in central and semi-central $0-10$\%, $10-20$\%, $20-40$\% centralities are comparable and they are close to that evaluated in Ref.~\cite{Anp:2022arXiv}. $A_{np}$ in peripheral $40-80$\% centrality becomes smaller.
-This is because in more peripheral collisions, the participant nucleons from colliding nuclei become less, so the yield asymmetry extent due to the participants decreases.
+We here use $Z_{np}$ to denote the extent of the yield density asymmetry of the neutron and the proton and take their relation as { \arraycolsep{0pt} } $Z_{np}=1$ corresponds to the complete isospin equilibration and $Z_{np}=1.49$ to isospin asymmetry in the whole Au nucleus.
+We here set $Z_{np}$ to be a free parameter, and its values in different centrality and rapidity windows are put in Table \ref{tab:AnpRf}.
+Values of $Z_{np}$ in central and semi-central $0-10$\%, $10-20$\%, $20-40$\% centralities are comparable and they are close to that evaluated in Ref.~\cite{Kittiratpattana:2022knq}. $Z_{np}$ in $40-80$\% centrality becomes a little smaller.
+From the viewpoint of the effect of the neutron skin~\cite{V:2022zqk}, $Z_{np}$ is expected to increase in peripheral collisions.
+But note that we here study light nuclei production in the midrapidity area, i.e., $y<0.5$, in peripheral collisions the transparency of nucleons from the colliding nuclei become stronger due to smaller reaction area and they move to relative larger rapidity~\cite{Liu:2021xfy}.
+The participant nucleons from colliding nuclei become less in midrapidity region, so the yield asymmetry extent due to the participant nucleons decreases.